danboberton/money-mate/design/data.md

 # Data Types

 Definitions and descriptions of data types used in API calls and in the database.
-JSON data will be used from the database

 ## Transaction
 A single banking transaction will contain: